-“Too many times we have been away from home and stopped to eat but I don’t have my test kit, or pills or just something.
-Now everything fits in this small case without getting crushed, lost or falling out of my purse.
-This held EVERYTHING plus a weeks worth of my medication.”Sandra, Friend in the Fight
+“Too many times we have been away from home and stopped to eat, but I don’t have my test kit, pills, or just something.
+Now everything fits in this small case without getting crushed, lost, or falling out of my purse.
+This held EVERYTHING plus a week’s worth of medication.” – Sandra, Friend in the Fight™.

-3. sturdy bag
+3. Sturdy bag

-“I am IN LOVE with the Mighty Pack Backpack.
-I love the number and sizes of pockets that the Mighty Pack has!
-My whole life I have had to put my medical supplies in a ziplock bag because the backpacks I got didn’t have pockets but now I use the pockets that the Mighty Pack provides.
+“I am IN LOVE with the Fluid Motion Backpack.
+I love the number and sizes of pockets that this backpack has!
+My whole life, I have had to put my medical supplies in a zip lock bag because the backpacks I got didn’t have pockets, but now I use the pockets that this backpack provides.
 I also love the size of the backpack.
-Growing up in a wheelchair it has been hard to find a backpack that fits the back of my wheelchair.
-Thank you Mighty Well for making this backpack!
-It’s helping so many people and I can’t wait to show others this amazing product.”Kayla Blotnick, @kaylablotnick
+Thank you, Mighty Well, for making this backpack!
+It’s helping so many people, and I can’t wait to show others this amazing product.” – Kayla Blotnick, @kaylablotnick.

-4. good reads (and listens)
+4. Good reads (and listens)

 A good book – either a hard copy or an audiobook – can make time go by faster during wait times, hospital stays, and treatments.
 Whether it’s a childhood favorite, a modern classic, or a book that helped you through your own personal struggles, a thoughtful book can make a world of difference for your loved one.
 Not a bookworm?
-An adult coloring book is a meditative way to pass the time and keep one’s mind off of stressors.
+An adult coloring book is a meditative way to pass the time and keep one’s mind off stressors.

-5. portable games
+5. Portable games

-Sitting around in waiting rooms and during treatments can be mind-numbingly boring, but board games are a great way to break up the time.
+Sitting around in waiting rooms and during treatments can be mind-numbingly dull, but board games are a great way to break up the time.
 One of our recent Mighty Mentors participants, Jarrod, loves to play games with his family and friends during chemo.
 Look for games that are portable and easy to travel with – a simple book of crossword puzzles or Sudoku is a classic and safe choice.

-6. the cocoon cardigan
+6. The cocoon cardigan

 Some chemotherapy drugs can make patients feel cold, which makes hospitals feel even colder.
 A cozy jacket is a practical gift for any patient, which is why we designed the Cocoon Cardigan in super comfortable, fashion-forward material.
 Its handy pockets are perfect for carrying medical supplies and medications, and we’ve found that the Cocoon Cardigan is especially popular with post-mastectomy breast cancer patients who are looking for a garment to hold their drain.

-Elise, our Friend in the Fight from Newport RI, can speak to this.
-She said the Cocoon Cardigan was a perfect gift for her ahead of her lumpectomy.
+Elise, our Friend in the Fight™ from Newport, RI, can speak to this.
+She said the Cocoon Cardigan was a perfect gift ahead of her lumpectomy.

-In preparation for a lumpectomy a friend gave me this wrap.
-I loved the fabric, cut and drape of the wrap before my surgery, and post-surgery it was a great way to give me a beautiful shape with roomy coverage over my bandages.Elise, Friend in the Fight
+“In preparation for a lumpectomy, a friend gave me this wrap.
+I loved the fabric, cut, and drape of the wrap before my surgery, and post-surgery, it was a great way to give me a beautiful shape with roomy coverage over my bandages.” – Elise, Friend in the Fight™.

 Getting your thoughts and feelings out on paper can be cathartic and help reduce depression, anxiety, and stress.
 Since stress can have a detrimental impact on health, journaling can be especially important for patients who are being treated for chemotherapy.
 There are plenty of different options available, ranging from beautiful hardcover notebooks to guided gratitude journals.

-8. day of rest
+8. Day of rest

-In the midst of chemotherapy, even the smallest things can be incredibly challenging.
+Amid chemotherapy, even the smallest things can be incredibly challenging.
 As Shelby wrote when she shared her story with Mighty Well, “I was so dependent on everyone around me.
 What is so simple to people, such as walking to the bathroom or taking a shower, was impossible for me.”
 Taking one thing off of someone’s plate, no matter how small it may seem, can make a big difference.

 A gift certificate for a massage, facial, or acupuncture appointment can help a friend or family member destress.
-If you live far away, gifting a cleaning service, dog walker, or grocery deliveries can reduce the stress on days when they’re exceptionally busy or not feeling well.
+If you live far away, gifting a cleaning service, dog walker, or grocery delivery can reduce the stress on days when they’re exceptionally busy or not feeling well.